ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Ethical Considerations

 \section{Ethical Considerations}

-Turning to the ethical implications of our work, applying this method to existing social or other networks poses the risk of learning and reproducing biases or toxic behavior exhibited in those datasets \cite{liangUnderstandingMitigatingSocial2021}.
+Applying this method to existing social or other networks poses the risk of learning and reproducing biases or toxic behavior exhibited in those datasets \cite{liangUnderstandingMitigatingSocial2021}.
 The risk of learning such harmful behavior is likely to be greatest on social media datasets, given the greater prevalence of harassment and toxic or ``antisocial'' behavior there \cite{saveskiStructureToxicConversations2021, atskeStateOnlineHarassment2021}.
 On the other hand, for applications like detecting hate speech and toxicity, this may be the intended behavior; careful attention to the ethics of how any model is used is key.

-On the dataset side, we believe there are no meaningful concerns about release of personally identifying information (PII) or offensive content with the Pubmed and T-REx datasets; both are already public and vetted by respectively journals and the Wikipedia community.
-We do not believe that such concerns prevent the release of our Twitter data either: the tweets themselves are public and the users included are public figures.
+On the dataset side, we believe there are no meaningful concerns about release of personally identifying information (PII) or offensive content with the Pubmed or T-REx datasets, which are already public and have been vetted by the academic community.
+For the Twitter dataset, because the tweets themselves are public, the users included are public figures, and our demographic data are collected from public Wikipedia and Ballotpedia data, we do not believe that our use of the data poses privacy concerns either.